Ask Experts Questions for FREE Help!

 The brand is Mercator.
 It's a "grange" model.
 The model number is FC033134.
 I'm in Australia and it might be an Australian company - I don't know.
 They have a website - Mercator - Home.
 It's a halogen light bulb.
 Things might be a little different here.
 There are not any pull strings but there is a Summer/Winter switch.

 I remember there being a sticker somewhere on the fan that says don't use solid state switches.
 I don't know if the switch is solid state or not but the fact that it came with the fan makes me think it is not.
-But there is a little black thing on the back of the switch and I dont know what it is.
+But there is a little black thing on the back of the switch and I don't know what it is.

 Another thing is that there were some red wires poking out of the hole in the ceiling that were just connected to each other.
 I just ignored them.
-I think it might be the weird wiring in my house that is the problem but why did the other fans work ok?
+I think it might be the weird wiring in my house that is the problem but why did the other fans work OK?

 The other thing is I connected the ground wires to a ground wire that is attached to the mounting bracket thing.
 Then I attached the ground wire from the fan to the mounting bracket as well.
 However, there are these white plastic connectors where you put one wire in one end and screw it in and then put the other wire in the other end and screw it in.
 Well I put the fan wire into one end.
-But i didnt put anything into the other end - only attached the ground wire from the ceiling to the wire that was seperately coming from the bracket - because the 2 ground wires coming from the ceiling, which were twisted together, were too thick to fit into the little plastic thing.
-But I dont think would stop the whole thing from working anyway because it's just a ground wire.
+But I didn't put anything into the other end - only attached the ground wire from the ceiling to the wire that was separately coming from the bracket - because the 2 ground wires coming from the ceiling, which were twisted together, were too thick to fit into the little plastic thing.
+But I don't think would stop the whole thing from working anyway because it's just a ground wire.

 Thanks,